specialblend/react-process-env/support/README.md

 ### Security Considerations

-#### :warning: Do not pass any secret data in payload
+#### :warning: Do NOT pass ANY SECRET DATA in payload

-The injected payload will be public in `index.html`, so don't pass anything you don't want to world to see.
+The injected payload will be PUBLIC in `index.html`, so don't pass anything you don't want the world to see.

-#### :warning: Do not pass `process.env` directly as payload
+#### :warning: Do NOT pass `process.env` directly as payload

 It's a security risk.
 If you pass `process.env` directly, it will throw an assertion error.